 Frequently Asked Questions

 Are the Tevie Miller Heritage School Program and the Tevie Miller Pre-K/Kindergarten Program considered inclusive education learning environments?

 - Yes.
 Setting the Direction is a proposed Alberta Education framework that defines an inclusive education system as "a way of thinking and acting that demonstrates universal acceptance of, and belonging for, all students.
 Inclusive education in Alberta means a value-based approach to accepting responsibility for all students.
 It also means that all students will have equitable opportunity to be included in the typical learning environment or program of choice."
 We, at Tevie Miller Heritage School Program and Alberta School for the Deaf, are committed to meeting the needs of all of our Deaf, Hard of Hearing and hearing students in an inclusive learning environment with a common focus on excellence in communication, language and literacy.
 Our collaborative staff team celebrates diversity, capacity for learning, and takes responsibility for all of our students at our multi track school campus.
 Programming and related supports are in direct response to parent request/demand for our unique, one of a kind "program of choice."

 What is the admission criteria for entrance to Tevie Miller Heritage School Program and Tevie Miller Early Education and Early Education/Kindergarten program?

-Why are there fees for Speech and Language services at the Tevie Miller Heritage Program for students in Grades 1 to 6?
+Why are there fees for Speech and Language services at the Tevie Miller Heritage Program for students in Kindergarten to Grade 6?

 - Alberta Education funds Speech and Language services through Program Unit Funding (PUF) for Pre-K/Kindergartern students.
 However, Speech and Language services for school aged students are an Alberta Health Services mandate and schools do not receive education dollars for this service.
 Please contact Tevie Miller Heritage School Society directly regarding fees for students in Grades 1 to 6.

 What is a Speech-Language Pathologist?